xqwen/bios626/README.md

 4. Do not output quotation marks for gene names
 5. Do not leave space delimiters in the submitted file's name

 Another reason is that you may have invalid predictions for at least one gene.
+Note that because we are using rank correlation to measure accuracy, for any given gene, it is invalid that all individual having the same value.

 Make sure that you only submit one entry to the Canvas.
 Additional submissions will be ignored.